FreshOats/FreshOats/README.md

 ## About Me

 - Currently working on machine learning and neural network applications in data science
-- Strengths in R and Python programming for data analytics and visualization
+- Strengths in R and Python programming, and SQL queries for data analytics and visualization
 - Refining skills in HTML/CSS for analytical web applications
 - Enjoy statistics and documentation; no one knows why